jbrezmorf/fve_vizovicka/README.md

 # FVE Vizovická - modely

+notes:
+Kadles 3.1.
+10~9:30
+Kacled eff irrad 11/78 = 0.14 kW/m2;
+fvmodel (0.2kW/m2 for both east and west !!, one is ok other should be about 0.08kW/m2) Kadlec total 11kWh irrad, -> -8.8 conv loss -> 2.2kWh (22% efficiency); cca 60kWh modul ->
+fve predicts 4.2 kWhfor just single array!! from pannel performance, using just linear scaling it should be about 3.2kWh

 Postup:
 1. Model one year of clear sky production, use CET.
 2. Bar plot individual hours on X, month + value on Y, use different colors.